lwpie/obsastro/README.md

 ## ObsAstro

 Using Jupyter Notebook for a project feels a bit odd; it often resembles more like a playful learning tool, with a relaxed arrangement of code and variables scattering throughout the notebook, which complicates the task of gathering information effectively.
 Moreover, completing an academic task merely by modifying input filenames and clicking through the steps offers little educational value, serving only to secure three credit points.
-Therefore, I used the `demo.ipynb` as a reference to extensively refactor the code snippets into a typical Python project. which has undoubtedly been a more educational procedure.
+Therefore, I used the `demo.ipynb` as a reference to extensively refactor the code snippets into a typical Python project. which has undoubtedly been a more worthwhile procedure.

 ### TL; DR